-The net result for the year ended 30 June 2017 was an operating surplus of \$252k which presented a \$315k variation compared to the budget.
-The main reason for the variation is that the Office received additional \$400k recurrent grant from Transport for NSW to cover its operating costs during 2016-17.
+The net result for the year ended 30 June 2018 was an operating deficit of \$34k which reflects a \$30k variation compared to the budgeted operating deficit of \$4k.
+The variation is primarily due to an increase in operating expenses as a result of an increase in rental costs for office accommodation.